10+ Best Global Payroll Services for International Companies

 What is an EOR?

 EOR stands for ‘Employer of Record’.
-It is an essential component of an internationally compliant payroll since it’s what most providers use to be the legal employer of a worker in their country.
+It is an essential component of an internationally compliant payroll since most providers use it to be the legal employer of a worker in their country.
 Through this practice, a company doesn’t need to set up a legal entity in that country to stay compliant with the local labor laws.

 What is a PEO?